 The AAD's Education and Volunteers Abroad Committee provides four grants per year to dermatology residents from the United States who are in their second or third year of residency to participate in a rural health elective in Chinle, Arizona.

 This elective takes place at the Indian Health Service for one to two weeks.
 Residents provide dermatologic care to the Navajo Nation population and work with primary health care providers to assist with diagnosis and management of dermatologic diseases.
 Residents are expected to keep records of consults, prepare lectures, and submit a report/evaluation of activities to the Academy within one month of completing the rotation.

-To be considered for the 2019-2020 rotations listed below, you had to submit your application by April 1, 2019.
-Grants received after this date will be considered for the next year's application cycle (same rotation months listed below).
+To be considered for the following rotations listed below, applications must be submitted by April 1.
+Grants received after this date will be considered for the following year's application cycle (same rotation months listed below).

 Recommendation from program director or department chair via the application platform.
 A separate letter is no longer needed.

 500-word (or less) expression of interest that includes how you feel you will be able to contribute to the host site.